ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - Use "beatmaps" instead of "maps".
 - Use "creator" instead of "beatmapper" or "mapper".
-- Do not use "BNG" to refer to the Beatmap Nominators.
+- Do not use "BNG" or "Beatmap Nomination Group" when referring to the _Beatmap Nominators_.
 Instead, use "BN" or "BNs".